Your privacy notice vs your app stack: the compliance drift problem

 On this page

-What “compliance drift” means
+What “compliance drift” actually is

-Drift is the slow divergence between the two.
-Nothing dramatic happens.
+UK GDPR expects your privacy notice to tell people the truth about how their data is handled — what you collect, why, who you share it with, and how long you keep it (Articles 13–14).
+The catch is that “the truth” is a moving target.
 You connect a new tool on a Tuesday, swap fulfilment providers a month later, add a chat widget before a busy season.
 Each change is small and sensible.
-But none of them updates the privacy notice, so with every change the document describes a slightly older version of your store — until it describes a store that no longer exists.
+None of them updates the privacy notice, so with every change the document describes a slightly older version of your store — until it describes a store that no longer exists.

 Why it’s the risk nobody schedules